davidmowrer/LRTHW/Chapter_8/Readme.md

 This was used for "one", "two", "three", "four".
 But true, false, false, true did not have "".
 Both were printed out as text.

+I made all the correction related to rubocop.

+There are no more lines in exe8.rb that are to long.
+These were error for the text I documented what the code was doing.
+There were no lines to long in the code.
+Still not clear how to break up lines within the code.
+I tried using the "+/" that we talked about.
+That didn't work.